mccanne/sharkfest/README.md

 zq -z junk.zson >> pile.zson
 ```

-Ok, let's get this file into Brim.
+Ok, let's get this file to Brim.

 Instead of dragging it in, we'll go though the API with `zapi`.
 > Remember there is `zed lake serve` process running to support Brim.